-If we fail to comply with extensive regulations enforced by the FDA, the European Agency for the Evaluation of Medicinal Products, or EMEA, and other agencies, the sale of our current products and the commercialization of our product candidates would be prevented or delayed.
+If we fail to comply with extensive regulations enforced by the FDA, EMEA and other agencies, the sale of our current products and the commercialization of our product candidates would be prevented or delayed.

 Research, pre-clinical development, clinical trials, manufacturing and marketing of our products are subject to extensive regulation by various government authorities.
 The process of obtaining FDA, EMEA and other required regulatory approvals is lengthy and expensive, and the time required for such approvals is uncertain.
 The approval process is affected by such factors as